Fathers' rights movement: Parental leave

 Pressure from father's rights groups, among others, have in several countries resulted in gender-neutral program(s) eligible for parental leave.
 While historically, maternity benefits were given to mothers based on the physical biology of childbirth, including the need to protect the health and financial well-being of the woman and child, parental leave benefits emphasize gender-neutral child-rearing, the benefits of the participation of fathers in children's care, and redress discrimination against men who wish to be involved with their infants.

 Criticism

-Advocates of substantive equality argue against formal equality frequently referenced by Fathers' right advocates.
+Advocates of substantive equality argue against formal equality frequently referenced by fathers' rights advocates.

-The gestation investment is seen by some as one justification for substantive equality between Fathers' rights and Mothers' rights.
+The gestation investment is seen by some as one justification for substantive equality between fathers' rights and mothers' rights.